atekee/Streaming-Yahoo-Finance-Data-with-AWS-Lambda/README.md

 # Streaming-Yahoo-Finance-Data-with-AWS-Lambda

-In this project, I provisioned a lambda function to generate a real time data pipeline for finance data records for interactive querying and further data analysis.
+In this project, I provisioned a lambda function to generate a real time data pipeline for interactive querying and further data analysis.
 Using [yfinance](https://pypi.org/project/yfinance/) module, I grabbed the price information for each of the following stocks:

 • Facebook (FB) \
 • Shopify (SHOP) \